grahampugh/grahampugh.github.io/_posts/2020-04-27-managing-profiles-between-multiple-jamf-instances.md

 * Generate a "dummy" profile in Jamf that does as little as possible, certainly nothing that would be noticed by users, with no scope.
 Give it a name that makes it clear that it is deployed by you for fixing the problem.
 Copy it to the instance on which the affected device(s) are enrolled.
 Retain the downloaded XML.

-* Substitute the UUID from the "orphaned" profile into the XML of the downloaded profile using this snippet (the rest of the above script remiains the same), and then upload it to the affected instance with a PUT request:
+* Substitute the UUID from the "orphaned" profile into the XML of the downloaded profile, as in this example snippet below (the rest of the above script remiains the same), and then upload it to the affected instance with a PUT request:

     ```bash
     # now substitute the orphaned uuid and write a new parsed file